niha096/E-Lottery/README.md

 #### High-Level Instructions

 Use the console or AWS CLI to create an Amazon S3 bucket.
 Bucket's name must be globally unique across all regions and customers.
-We recommend using a name like `wildrydes-firstname-lastname`.
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>